vedashruta/ws-go/README.md

-# WebSocket Server with Fiber
+# WebSocket Server with Go-Fiber

 This project demonstrates how to create a WebSocket server using the Fiber framework in Go The server maintains all connections in a variable and broadcasts messages to all connections except the sender.